glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 If you have more than 20 guests, we have more than 1 out of 2 chances, to have at least 2 identical gifts.

+So after these 2 problems, I wish you a good Santa Secret.